awsmin/wp-job-openings/readme.txt

 * Super Simple and Easy to Set Up and Use
 * Two Different Modern Layouts
-* Clean and User Friendly Designs
+* Clean and User-Friendly Designs
 * Unlimited Job Specifications
 * Unlimited Filtering Options
 * Search Option to find jobs